spicyramen/minube/README.md

 # minube
-minube
+This application allows to create Virtual machines using REST API using Python or shell scripts Use it as reference to create or automate Virtual machine creation

+## Instructions

-# Twilio and Openstack demo
+### Twilio and Openstack demo
 This application allows to create Virtual machines via SMS

-Replace Twilio Key and Twilio URL in Twilio Dashboard|From Phone

 Replace Controller IP Address| get_token credentials|Image name,key information
 ```